WojtekKamilowski/CI_PP4_MPN/README.md

 ![Further Development](docs/image.png)

-6. Use & customise other Allauth included functionalities such Social Authentication.
+6. Use & customise other Allauth included functionalities, for example Social Authentication.

 [Back to Table Of Contents](#table-of-contents)